Where to Cruise

 When departing from a Mildura Houseboats mooring, you have 100km of river to explore.
 Choose to meander 40km upstream past the historic Gol Gol Hotel, play a few holes at the Riverside Golf Course, see the skiers and wakeboarders honing their skills at Mildura Ski Club, explore Kings Billabong on foot or by canoe, enjoy winetasting and fine dining at Trentham Estate Winery restaurant and marvel at the historic Psyche Pumps which run once a month on a Sunday.

 Or head downstream to the Mildura City Centre, where you can walk up to restaurants, day spa, shopping and attractions from the Ornamental Lakes houseboat moorings.
-Let the kids have a play at Jaycee Park, travel through the lock with one of our experienced staff to guide you, explore Lock Island, visit the award winning Inland Botanical Gardens, take a tour at Orange World and taste their amazing orange juice.
+Let the kids have a play at Jaycee Park, travel through the lock with one of our experienced staff to guide you, explore Lock Island, visit the award winning Inland Botanical Gardens, take a tour of Orange World and taste their amazing orange juice.
 Play on the sandbar at Apex Park, maybe see one of the lifeguards on summer weekends at Australia’s only inland Surf Lifesaving Club!
 Have a game of golf and a meal at the Coomealla Golf Club (great kangaroo spotting here!).
 Then head down to Wentworth for more attractions including the junction of the Murray and Darling Rivers.

 The houseboats have comprehensive river charts on board and our friendly staff can help you with suggested moorings overnight each night.
 Check out our suggested itineraries for more ideas and activities, or just find a quiet spot and relax on your beautifully appointed Mildura Houseboat.
 This holiday is for you to do as much or as little as you like!